 Adductor canal blocking is a regional anesthesia technique that is performed for surgical procedures involving the knee and the medial aspect of the lower leg and ankle.
 This approach can be paired with other blocks (i.e. popliteal sciatic, genicular, iPACK, or popliteal plexus) to provide more complete coverage of the knee, lower leg, and/or ankle.
 Adductor canal nerve blocking primarily targets the saphenous nerve and preserves motor function of the quadriceps muscles.

 The iPACK block provides analgesia to the posterior knee capsule by targeting the articular branches from the tibial and the posterior branch of the obturator nerves as they pass through the interspace between the popliteal artery and capsule of the knee.

 The ultrasound guided local infiltration analgesia (LIA) block provides analgesia to the anterior knee capsule by targeting the nerves to the vastus lateralis, vastus intermedius, and vastus medialis.
 Performing the iPACK and LIA blocks together helps provide greater coverage of the knee joint.

 Popliteal Plexus Block

-The Popliteal Plexus Block is performed in the distal adductor canal and involves the spread of local anesthetic into the popliteal fossa to target the popliteal plexus.
+Popliteal Plexus Nerve Blocking is performed in the distal adductor canal and involves the spread of local anesthetic into the popliteal fossa to target the popliteal plexus.
 Articular branches from the tibial nerve and posterior branch of the obturator nerve form the popliteal plexus.
 Blockade of these nerves provides analgesia to the posterior knee capsule.

 Transgluteal Sciatic Nerve Block